How To Live To Be A 100: Move To Sardinia and Start Drinking Cannanou - Casewinelife.com Order Wine Online

-When it comes to wine, many enthusiasts and connoisseurs are becoming increasingly conscious of not only the flavors and aromas but also the potential health benefits.
-Cannanou wine has specifically gained attention as a fountain of youth.
-Last year I interviewed Alfonso Gagliano, author of Four Seasons In Sardinia: A Cultural Journey Through An Enchanted Island.
-As a native Sardinian who studied at University of California at Davis, incubator for master winemakers, finding a better authority on cannanou would be hard.
-Especially now that Alfonso has added brand ambassador to his CV for Sella Mosca, one of Sardinia's largest wine producers.
+When it comes to wine, many enthusiasts and connoisseurs are increasingly conscious of not only the flavors and aromas but also the potential health benefits.
+Cannanou wine, specifically, has gained attention as a potential "fountain of youth."
+Two years ago, I had the pleasure of interviewing Alfonso Gagliano, author of Four Seasons in Sardinia: A Cultural Journey Through an Enchanted Island.
+As a native Sardinian who studied at the University of California at Davis—a renowned incubator for master winemakers—finding a more authoritative voice on Cannanou would be difficult.
+Especially now that Alfonso has added Sella & Mosca Brand Ambassador to his impressive resume.
+Sella & Mosca is one of the island's largest wine producers.

 Island Life

 "[Sardinians] tend not to live by the clock, and punctuality is not necessarily considered a virtue.
-Yet they outlive most clocks, for the island is home to some of the longest-living people on earth."
-Alphonso prefaces this pronouncement by underscoring that natives prize social interaction and walk a lot.
-However, while you cannot attribute everything to the Cannanou grape you cannot say that nothing stems (pun) from it either.
-This is what makes Gagliano's book the comprehensive guide on the Sardinian lifestyle.
-It is a thorough tour of what it is like to live, eat and most importantly drink wine on the island.
+Yet they outlive most clocks, for the island is home to some of the longest-living people on earth," writes Gagliano.
+He underscores that natives prize social interaction and walking, both of which are likely contributors to longevity.
+While the Cannanou grape cannot take sole credit for Sardinia’s famous centenarians, its role cannot be dismissed either.
+This interplay of lifestyle, diet, and wine is a central theme of Gagliano’s book, which serves as a comprehensive guide to the Sardinian way of living, eating, and, most importantly, drinking wine.

 The Origin of Cannanou